kenatiod/MUT/Understanding Machine Understanding.md

 To operationalize the assessment of these dimensions of understanding, the MUTT incorporates a diverse array of task types and evaluation criteria.
 These include:

 1. Open-ended language tasks: Engaging in freeform dialogue, answering open-ended questions, and generating coherent and contextually appropriate responses.
-Evaluation criteria include relevance, coherence, specificity, and depth of understanding displayed.
+Evaluation criteria include relevance, coherence, specificity, and depth of understanding displayed (Wilks, 2007).
 2. Reasoning problems: Solving logical puzzles, analogical reasoning tasks, and complex problem-solving challenges.
-Evaluation criteria include the ability to provide clear explanations, justify conclusions, and adapt to novel problem variations.
+Evaluation criteria include the ability to provide clear explanations, justify conclusions, and adapt to novel problem variations (Forbus, 2008; Stenning & van Lambalgen, 2012).
 3. Knowledge integration tasks: Answering questions that require combining information from multiple sources, domains, or modalities.
-Evaluation criteria include the ability to make connections, draw inferences, and provide comprehensive and nuanced responses.
+Evaluation criteria include the ability to make connections, draw inferences, and provide comprehensive and nuanced responses (Lenat, 1995; Clark et al., 2019).
 4. Perceptual challenges: Interpreting and describing visual scenes, identifying objects and their relationships, and reasoning about spatial and temporal properties.
-Evaluation criteria include accuracy, specificity, and grounding of language in perceptual content.
+Evaluation criteria include accuracy, specificity, and grounding of language in perceptual content (Karpathy & Fei-Fei, 2015).
 5. Action-oriented tasks: Planning and executing sequences of actions to achieve specified goals in simulated or real-world environments.
-Evaluation criteria include efficiency, adaptability, and the ability to provide clear rationales for action choices.
+Evaluation criteria include efficiency, adaptability, and the ability to provide clear rationales for action choices (Levine et al., 2015; Hafner et al., 2021).
 6. Social scenarios: Engaging in social interactions that require understanding emotions, intentions, and contextual cues.
-Evaluation criteria include appropriateness of responses, perspective-taking ability, and adherence to social norms and expectations.
+Evaluation criteria include appropriateness of responses, perspective-taking ability, and adherence to social norms and expectations (Rashkin et al., 2019; Zadeh et al., 2018).

-Importantly, these task types are not evaluated in isolation, but are often combined and interleaved to assess the AI's ability to integrate and apply its understanding across multiple dimensions.
-For example, a social scenario might require the AI to draw on its language, reasoning, knowledge, and perceptual abilities in order to navigate the interaction successfully.
+Importantly, these task types are not evaluated in isolation, but are often combined and interleaved to assess the AI's ability to integrate and apply its understanding across multiple dimensions (Hernández-Orallo, 2017).
+For example, a social scenario might require the AI to draw on its language, reasoning, knowledge, and perceptual abilities in order to navigate the interaction successfully (Schlangen, 2022).

 ### 4.4 -- Advantages over the Turing Test and other frameworks

 The MUTT offers several key advantages over the Turing Test and other existing AI evaluation frameworks:

-1. Multidimensionality: By assessing a wide range of cognitive abilities and task types, the MUTT provides a more comprehensive and nuanced picture of an AI's understanding compared to the narrow focus of the Turing Test on language imitation.
+1. Multidimensionality: By assessing a wide range of cognitive abilities and task types, the MUTT provides a more comprehensive and nuanced picture of an AI's understanding compared to the narrow focus of the Turing Test on language imitation (Benotti et al., 2022; Hernández-Orallo, 2017).
-2. Grounding in real-world contexts: The MUTT emphasizes the importance of grounding language in perception, action, and social interaction, moving beyond purely text-based evaluations to assess the AI's ability to understand and engage with the world around it.
+2. Grounding in real-world contexts: The MUTT emphasizes the importance of grounding language in perception, action, and social interaction, moving beyond purely text-based evaluations to assess the AI's ability to understand and engage with the world around it (Kirsh, 2013; Steels & Brooks, 2018).
 3. Emphasis on depth and flexibility: The tasks and evaluation criteria of the MUTT are designed to probe deep, transferable understanding rather than shallow pattern matching or memorization.
-This helps to assess the AI's ability to adapt and generalize its knowledge to novel situations.
+This helps to assess the AI's ability to adapt and generalize its knowledge to novel situations (Chollet, 2019; Geirhos et al., 2020).
 4. Modularity and extensibility: The modular design of the MUTT allows for the incorporation of new task types, domains, and evaluation criteria as AI capabilities continue to advance.
-This helps to ensure that the framework remains relevant and informative over time, avoiding the limitations of narrow, fixed benchmarks.
+This helps to ensure that the framework remains relevant and informative over time, avoiding the limitations of narrow, fixed benchmarks (Kiela et al., 2021).
 5. Transparency and interpretability: The MUTT places a strong emphasis on the AI's ability to provide clear explanations and justifications for its responses and actions.
-This helps to promote transparency and interpretability, enabling humans to better understand the reasoning behind the AI's decisions.
+This helps to promote transparency and interpretability, enabling humans to better understand the reasoning behind the AI's decisions (Lipton, 2018; Wilks, 2007).

-By addressing these key limitations of previous approaches, the MUTT aims to provide a more rigorous, informative, and future-proof framework for evaluating the understanding capabilities of AI systems.
+By addressing these key limitations of previous approaches, the MUTT aims to provide a more rigorous, informative, and future-proof framework for evaluating the understanding capabilities of AI systems (Hernández-Orallo, 2017).
 As Anh, Bassam, and CASPAR continue to refine and apply this framework in their research, they hope to shed new light on the nature of machine understanding and pave the way for more advanced and reliable AI systems.

 ### 4.5 --Marching Orders